Ranajoy01/Map_3_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_2/readme.md

 :bulb: `@1` stage: Decode the instruction.

    - Instruction type: `CPU_is_i_instr_a1` =1
-   - Opcode: `13` in hex 5 bit of the 32 bit instruction (starting 2 bits far from LSB) .
+   - Opcode: `13` in hex 7 bit of the 32 bit instruction (starting from LSB) .
    - Type of immediate: `CPU_is_addi_a1` is 1.
 So,  it is add immediate type.

 :bulb: `@2` stage: Register file read